ryan-hami/Mp4-To-CCC/README.md

 # Info
-This fork of [Mp4-To-Srt](https://github.com/Nachtwind1/Mp4-To-Srt) adds color from the video into the closed captions.
+Fork of [Mp4-To-Srt](https://github.com/Nachtwind1/Mp4-To-Srt).
+This adds color from the video into the closed captions.

-I am unfamiliar with the standard techniques for creating closed captions, so I just went to a [rainbow caption video](https://youtu.be/Cc2nkx77U24), opened the Network tab of Inspect, pulled the `youtube.com/api/timedtext` request, and wrote the script to construct a subtitle payload in that format.
+Originally I exported the closed captions as json because looking at how YouTube stores subtitles internally they are json files.
+Specifically I used this video as reference: [rainbow caption video](https://youtu.be/Cc2nkx77U24).
+You can get the subtitles by opening the Network tab of Inspect, and filtering for the `youtube.com/api/timedtext` request.
+Having done some research, they now export as `.ytt`, but it is a little buggier.

-To test the subtitles I used the popular strategy of capturing requests with Telerik Fiddler and overriding the response with my generated json caption file instead of the intended captions for any video.
+To test the subtitles I used the popular strategy of capturing requests with Telerik Fiddler and overriding the response with my generated caption file.
+This technique is described in the README of [this repo](https://github.com/arcusmaximus/YTSubConverter) under `Testing on PC`.

 The wobble video is a recording of the famous gif then I just used ffmpeg to crop it.